sscott-cse/Intro-Deep-Learning-Notebooks/CSCE-479-879/Hackathons/README.md

 ### How to Get Started

+These instructions are also summarized in [this video](https://github.com/sscott-cse/Intro-Deep-Learning-Notebooks/raw/master/CSCE-479-879/Get-started-with-hackathon-notebook.mp4).
+Alternatively, you can utilize Google Colab with help from [this document](https://github.com/sscott-cse/Intro-Deep-Learning-Notebooks/blob/master/CSCE-479-879/using-colab.pdf).
+(Note that if you use a resource other than Swan (or some other HCC machine), we cannot provide system-level technical support.)

 You can upload the file by downloading from GitHub (click to open the file > click the "raw" button in the upper-right > right click and hit save)

 To upload a file to Swan